microsoft/Windows-universal-samples/Samples/360VideoPlayback/README.md

 ## Additional remarks

-**Note** The Windows universal samples for Windows 10 Holographic require Visual Studio 2017 Update 2 to build, and a Windows Holographic device to execute.
+**Note** The Windows universal samples for Windows 10 Holographic require Visual Studio to build, and a Windows Holographic device to execute.
 Windows Holographic devices include the Microsoft HoloLens and the Microsoft HoloLens Emulator.